SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 will fall in disgrace.
 You dedicate your life to the cult and sworn vow of humility (you should not hoard treasures).
 Once per day you can Lay on Hands on someone to cure disease, poison or heal 1d6 STR.
-Paladins do not know any Cantrips.
+Paladins do not know any cantrips.

 Divine Character Creation: